Matteo-Salv/Thesis/README.md

 For more info, take a look on the corresponding LICENSE.
 ## Testing Environment:
 * iPhone 6s with iOS 14.4.2 semi-tethered jailbroken with checkra1n
-* macbook pro 2016 with Intel i5-6360U @ 2.00GHz updated to macOS 12 Monterey, xCode 13 and python 3.9
+* macbook pro 2016 with Intel i5-6360U @ 2.00GHz updated to macOS 12 Monterey, xCode 14 and python 3.9
+## About Appium 2
+Currently (october 2022) Appium Desktop and Appium 1.x doesn't support xCode 14.
+If you're in the same situation, after the configuration of node.js and NPM use the following guide for Appium installation and execution:
+1. npm install -g appium@next
+2. appium plugin install execute-driver
+3. appium driver install xcuitest
+Then check the installation with *appium-doctor*:
+1. npm install appium-doctor
+2. appium-doctor --ios

+eventually fix any mandatory dependency.

+The WebDriverAgent folder is the following:
+* /Users/matteo/.appium/node_modules/appium-xcuitest-driver/node_modules/appium-webdriveragent

+After that, to run Appium:
+* appium -pa /wd/hub --use-plugins execute-driver